Inferring the immune response from repertoire sequencing: Results

 \subsection{Inference of the immune response following immunization}

 Next, we ran the inference procedure on sequences obtained from human blood samples across time points following yellow fever vaccination.
-To guide the choice of prior for $s$, we plotted the histograms of the naive log fold-change $\ln n^{\prime}/n$ (\cref{fig:SM_snaive_hists}).
-These distributions show symmetric exponential tails, motivating us to model the statistics of expansion factors as: \beq \rho_{\rm exp}(s)=\frac{1}{2\bar s}e^{-|s|/\bar s}, \eeq with typical effect size $\bar{s}$.
+To guide the choice of prior for $s$, we plotted the histograms of the naive log fold-change $\ln n^{\prime}/n$ (\cref{fig:diffexpr_ex1}B).
+These distributions show symmetric exponential tails, {\ch although we should recall that these are likely dominated by measurement and sampling noise}.
+Yet, the {\ch difference between the pair of replicates (black) and the pre- and post-vaccination timepoints (red)} motivates us to model the statistics of expansion factors as: \beq \rho_{\rm exp}(s)=\frac{1}{2\bar s}e^{-|s|/\bar s}, \eeq with typical effect size $\bar{s}$. {\ch We also tested other forms of the prior (asymmetric exponential, centered and off-centered Gaussian), but they all yielded lower likelihoods of the data (\cref{tab:prior})}.

 We applied the inference procedure (Eq.~\ref{eq:MLEexp}) between the repertoires taken the day of vaccination (day 0), and at one of the other time points (day -7, day 7, day 15, and day 45) after vaccination.
 Since there are two replicates at each time point, we can make 4 comparisons between any pair of time points.
+The results are shown in Fig.~\ref{fig:diffexpr_ex1}C {\ch and Fig.~\ref{fig:diffexpr_ex1}C in log-scale}.

-Same-day comparisons (day 0 vs day 0) gave effectively zero mean effect sizes ($\bar s<0.1$, below the discretization step of the integration procedure), as expected (Fig.~\ref{fig:diffexpr_ex2}).
-Comparisons with other days yielded inferred values of $\alpha$ and $\bar s$ distributed along the same `ridge' (Fig.~\ref{fig:diffexpr_ex2}), as observed on synthetic data (\cref{fig:diffexpr_ex1}).
+Same-day comparisons (day 0 vs day 0) gave effectively zero mean effect sizes ($\bar s<0.1$, below the discretization step of the integration procedure), {\ch or equivalently $\alpha\approx 0$}, as expected.
+Comparisons with other days yielded inferred values of $\alpha$ and $\bar s$ {\ch mostly} distributed along the same `ridge', as observed on synthetic data (\cref{fig:diffexpr_ex1}A), {\ch with variations across replicates and donors}.
 The mean effect size $\bar s$ is highest at day 15, where the peak of the response occurs, but is also substantially different from 0 at all time points except day 0 (including before vaccination at day $-7$), with often high values of $\alpha$.
-We speculate that these fluctuations reflect natural variations of the repertoire across time, as well as experimental batch effects.
+We speculate that these fluctuations reflect natural variations of the repertoire across time, experimental batch effects, {\ch as well as biological variability due to differences in the affinities and precursor frequencies of responding clonotypes}.
 As a consequence of the natural diversity, values of the responding fraction $\alpha$ are not learned with great precision, as can be seen from the variability across the 4 choices of replicate pair, and are probably gross overestimations of the true probability that a naive T cell responds to an infection, which is believed to be of order $10^{-5}-10^{-3}$ \cite{Boer1993}.